rinta-git/my-interview-prep/README.md

 ### ***Web Performance Optimization:***
 • How can you optimize website performance?

+<b>Resource optimization</b>: By reducing size of resources such as images and js files by compressing them and using appropriate image format like JPEG2000, JPEG XR, and WebP.</br>
+<b>Code splitting</b>: use code splitting to load only necessary resources for a specific page.
+This will reduce the load time as well the data usage.
+<b>Minimize the number of HTTP requests</b>: It can be done by combining multiple files into one and using browser caching.
+<b>Progressive loading</b>: Use progressive loading techniques such as lazy loading to load only necessary resources for the user.

 • Explain lazy loading and its benefits.

+Lazy loading will show only the data on demand.
+So we can progressively show the data.
+Lets say I have A and B resources and each will tacke 1MB to load.
+The user request only either of these or lets say user request A rarely or B rarely.
+If we show both at one time the total loading time will take 2MB.
+But if we use lazy loading technique to load the resourse based on demand, we can reduce the 1MB loading time for the web app.

 ### ***Cross-Origin Resource Sharing (CORS):***
 • What is CORS, and how does it work?

+CORS is an HTTP feature to enable web apps running in one domain to access resources in another domain.
+To avoid cross-site scripting attacks, modern browsers use same origin policy.</br>
+In standard internet communication, your browser sends an HTTP request to the application server, receives data as an HTTP response, and displays it.
+In browser terminology, the current browser URL is called the current origin and the third-party URL is cross-origin.
+When you make a cross-origin request, this is the request-response process:
+- The browser adds an origin header to the request with information about the current origin's protocol, host, and port
+- The server checks the current origin header and responds with the requested data and an Access-Control-Allow-Origin header
+- The browser sees the access control request headers and shares the returned data with the client application Alternatively, if the server doesn’t want to allow cross-origin access, it responds with an error message.</br>

 • Describe how to handle CORS issues in a web application.

 ### ***Web Security:***